Easter Themed High Tea Party

 Did you know that sherbert punch is coming back into vogue with a bang!

-The only difference I made to this recipe is that I used only raspberry sherbert and added a splash of rose simple sugar to the punch to give it a slight rose-infused taste.
-I added ice cubes that had rosebuds frozen inside them for garnish in the punch and some mint leaves for additional color.
+The only change I made to this recipe was to use only raspberry sherbet and add a splash of rose simple syrup to the punch to give it a slight rose-infused taste.
+I added ice cubes with rosebuds frozen inside as garnish to the punch, along with some mint leaves for additional color.

 “Earth laughs in flowers.”